Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal7.md

 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*

+1. Cost of switching:

+Training team in new tools and Agile processes.

+Potential vendor/platform subscription fees.

+2. Benefits of switching:

+Faster prototyping and deployment .

+Reduced dependency on highly specialized developers.

+Potentially better alignment with business stakeholders.

 ### SWOT Analysis
 *You can use html tables in markdown*
  <table>